johnandrea/draw-dna-matches/README.md

 Display a title on the output chart.
 Default is no title.

+--placetitle=location

+Set the location of the title using "tc", "tl", "tr", "bc", "bl", "br" for top-center, top-left, top-right, bottom-center, bottom-left, bottom-right.
+The default is "tc" for top-center.

 --reverse-arrows

 Reverse the order of the arrows between parents and children.
 Default is from children to parents.
 Only relevant for format=tree.